renatodinizc/libertarianLessons/notes.md

 ### The mass man
 If there is such an entity as the "masses", there must exist a singular primitive entity such as the "mass man".
-[...] and with that argument, I hereby make my argument that each trying of "educating the masses" of liberalism will inevitablty fail before our eyes, because there is no such thing as this so called "masses" to work upon.
+[...] and with that argument, I hereby make my argument that each trying of "educating the masses" of liberalism will inevitably fail before our eyes, because there is no such thing as this so called "masses" to work upon.
 So, what's left for us?

  - Here I can talk about a range of different cognitive biases.
 See first module.